 RockRose entered the Netherlands through the acquisition of Dyas BV in 2018.
 Its key assets are non-operated interests in the A&B Blocks, the K4b-K5a area and the Hanze oil field.
+In 2021 through the HaLO acquisition the company entered the JDA asset area.
 The Company also has interests in several other non-operated assets, both offshore and onshore, including the Rijn field, P&Q Blocks and the Markham Area.

 There are six gas fields on the A&B blocks (RockRose 14.63%) offshore the Netherlands, which are operated by Petrogas.
 Five of the fields – including A12, A18, and B13, which are onstream – are within a unitised area.
 The reservoirs of the producing fields are of Pleistocene age and very shallow, with depths of between 350 metres and 700 metres.
 First gas from the area, which has been developed using a Central Processing Platform (CPP) with compression facilities to address the low pressure of the reservoirs, was achieved in 2007.
 Due to capacity constraints at the CPP, a phased development approach has been pursued in the area, with two of the three undeveloped discoveries provisionally scheduled to come onstream in 2021.
 Gross sales production from the A&B blocks averaged over 112 MMcf/d in 2018 (16 MMcf/d net to RockRose).
 Gas is exported via a spurline to the A/6-F/3 pipeline, which in turn links to the NOGAT pipeline for transportation to Den Helder.